C# Null Array

 Console.WriteLine(array1 == null);

-// Shows how you can initialize a null array.
+// Shows how to initialize a null array.

 int[] array2 = null;